 Villa San Bartolomeo, located between the slopes of Mount Etna and the Ionian Sea, welcomes, in its beautiful green oasis, guests of all nationalities, offering them a comfortable and relaxing stay in contact with nature.

-Villa San Bartolomeo is composed of a central house, occupied by the owners, and four houses for the guests: the Blue House is one of them.
+Villa San Bartolomeo is composed of a central house, occupied by the owners, and four houses, reserved for the guests: Blue House, Red House, Green House, Yellow House.

-The Villa is surrounded by a large and lush garden of 3500 m², where it's possible to enjoy both a tropical and a mediterranean vegetation.
+The Villa is surrounded by a large and lush garden of 3500 m², where it's possible to enjoy both a mediterranean and a tropical vegetation.

-In the centre of the Villa there is a beautiful swimming pool of 6x12 m, equipped with ladders, diving board and jacuzzi, and supplied with chairs, tables and umbrellas.
+In the centre of the Villa there is a beautiful swimming pool of 6 x 12 m, equipped with ladders, diving board and whirlpool, and supplied with beach chairs, tables and umbrellas.

-The Blue House has a double bedroom, a kitchen and a bathroom.
+The Blue House has a double bedroom, a kitchen, a bathroom.

 The double bedroom includes a small lounge and a spacious dining area.